 Practitioner and Educational tools

-This briefing paper highlights the potential benefits of humanitarian decision-making tools through the application of a decision support tool developed as part of the EPSRC-funded Humanitarian Engineering and Energy for Displacement (HEED) project led by Coventry University in partnership with Practical Action and Scene Connect.
-HEED draws upon social science and engineering expertise to better understand energy needs and identify solutions which produce socio-technical systems that encourage community resilience and capacity building.
+This briefing paper highlights the potential benefits of humanitarian decision-making tools through the application of the Renewable Energy Recommendation Tool (RERT), a decision support tool developed as part of the EPSRC-funded Humanitarian Engineering and Energy for Displacement (HEED) project led by Coventry University in partnership with Practical Action and Scene Connect.
+HEED draws upon social science and engineering expertise to better understand energy needs and identify solutions that produce socio-technical systems that encourage community resilience and capacity building.

 Humanitarian Energy Interventions: The Need and Opportunities for Systematic Decision-making